 June 1936.
 In a purgatorial reunion with her late husband Samuel, the philanthropist and social reformer Henrietta Barnett is asked what she would consider her greatest achievement.
 Her answer lies in NW11 between Golders Green and Finchley.
 But a trip to the 21st century might just trigger a rude awakening…

 Nostalgia by EV Crowe

 It's 1946, Anna's sick and she knows what she's got.
 She tries to tell her husband Martin, who is back from the war, and their friend Abel and then the doctor.
 She had it before the little place, it got a bit better in the communist squat, then worse again in the pigsty.
 But no one believes her illness is real, or what it means or that you can die from it.

 A series of unforeseen events change 51 year old Lorna’s life irrevocably.
 When she is diagnosed with terminal cancer, only days afterwards, in a freak timing of events, her landlord announces that he is evicting her and she is plunged into a world she knows nothing of.
 Benefits, homelessness testing, bidding for social housing.

 About Cardboard Citizens

 Cardboard Citizens is an award-winning theatre company, renowned for its work with and for homeless audiences.
 It has toured across hostels, day centres, and prisons for the past 25 years, bringing theatre to the most marginalised in society.
 Through bold and immersive theatre, Cardboard Citizens break down conventional divisions between audiences and performers.
-HOME TRUTHS is made possible with the support of Arts Council England, the Big Lottery Fund, Jerwood Charitable Foundation, The London Community Foundation, Cockayne - Grants for the Arts and The Leche Trust.
+HOME TRUTHS is made possible with the support of Arts Council England, the Big Lottery Fund, Jerwood Charitable Foundation, The London Community Foundation, Cockayne - Grants for the Arts, The Leche Trust and The Golsoncott Foundation.